How to Engage with the Curriculum

 We rarely expect background knowledge throughout the curriculum and hope people from multiple different backgrounds can find value in it.
 However, when we think some background knowledge would be particularly beneficial, we aim to include links to relevant material as needed.
 (Note that the majority of required content in the curriculum does not have prerequisites, but the majority of optional content does.)

-If we think an exercise or external resource needs prerequisite material, you’ll find a drop down on its respective block that displays a list of tags that link to material in the ‘Appendix’.
-For example, if ‘basic game theory’ is listed in the prerequisites, you will be taken to this part of the ‘Appendix’ listing material that will help you understand core concepts in game theory.
-Note that the same tags always link to the same material in the ‘Appendix’, so if you engage with the ‘basic game theory’ material for example, you won’t need to again (unless it’s helpful) before engaging with another piece of content or exercise with the ‘basic game theory’ prerequisite tag.
-The ‘Appendix’ section contains content on all the prerequisite concepts we expect to come up, so if you’d like to see the kinds of topics to expect and do some extra preparation, feel free to have a peruse.
+If we think an exercise or external resource needs prerequisite material, you’ll find a drop down on its respective block that displays a list of concepts that we think you’ll need to be familiar with.
+Each listed concept also links to material in the appendix, which we think are good resources for understanding said concept.
+For example, if ‘solution concepts’ is listed in the prerequisites, clicking it will take you to this part of the appendix listing material that we think will help you understand solution concepts.
+Note that the same tags always link to the same material in the appendix, so if you engage with the ‘solution concepts’ material for example, you won’t need to again (unless it’s helpful) before engaging with another piece of content or exercise with the ‘solution concepts’ prerequisite tag.

 Learning Best Practices